IlgarLunin/UE4Speechace-docs/README.md

 ![title](pics/SPTitle.png)

-This is UE4 wrapper for amazing [Speechace](https://www.speechace.com/) speech recognition service.
+This is [Unreal Engine 4](https://www.unrealengine.com) integration of amazing [Speechace](https://www.speechace.com/) speech recognition service.

 Plugin was used in production to create several english training VR games.